Contact Us

 Attention:

-The application period for Public Art Commission membership will be open October 1st to December 15th, 2024.
-The PAC Membership application can be found here, with more details available in the "Commission Composition" section below.
-More information on City of Richmond Boards and Commissions can be found here
+The application period for Public Art Commission membership is open October 1st to December 15th, 2024.
+The PAC Membership application can be found here.
+More details about commission membership can be found under the "Commission Duties and Composition" tab below.
+More information on City of Richmond Boards and Commissions can be found here.

 Meeting Details: